 Come to the show and see all the greatest deer Minnesota produced from 2017 as well as incredible bucks from past seasons.

-*One free entry per person.
-Only game taken in Minnesota will be scored.
+*Only game taken in Minnesota will be scored.
 Absolutely no animals taken in a high fence allowed.

 GET YOUR TROPHY SCORED, WIN SOME PRIZES